-European CFO Survey Autumn 2018
+European CFO Survey Spring 2019

 The Deloitte Ireland CFO Survey report presents the insights from CFOs across 20 countries in Europe on market and business sentiment.
 Economic and political events in the past few months have dented the confidence of CFOs, although their expectations for the next few months remain fairly positive – particularly among CFOs in countries within the euro area.

-- Geopolitical risks, Economic outlook and Shortage of skilled professionals are the top 3 concerns facing Irish CFOs.
+- Geopolitical risks, economic outlook, and shortage of skilled professionals are the top 3 concerns facing Irish CFOs

 About the European CFO Survey